Helmz: Air pressure formed aluminum frame

-The frame was based on a Top tube, sloped, low-front design from narifuri and was manufactured using superplastic forming) which molds the frame by inflating high air pressure in the 7005 aluminum pipe.
+The frame was based on a sloped, low-front, top tube design from Narifuri and was manufactured using superplastic forming which molds the frame by inflating high air pressure in the 7005 aluminum pipe.
 Bridgestone cycle usually used this manufacturing method to improve riding performance, but in HELMZ it was necessary to realize the design.

 Wheels

 The texture and rim height differ in front and rear wheels.
 The front wheel is silver with 35mm rim height.
 The rear wheel is black with 38 mm rim height.
 Models with high-performance sports wheels were launched afterward.

 Thumb shifter

-For models with gear shifts, the Thumb shifter was selected.
-This shifter is operated with the thumb unlike the typical modern sports bicycle push bar mechanical shift.
+For models with gear shifts, a thumb shifter is used.
+This shifter is operated with the thumb, unlike the typical modern sports bicycle push bar mechanical shift.

 Original aftermarket parts

-Hlmz original aftermarket parts were released on 2012.
-Stem, handle bar, saddle, wheels, gear cranks, and most other original parts were sold on market as aftermarket parts.
+Helmz's original aftermarket parts were released in 2012.
+Stem, handlebar, saddle, wheels, gear cranks, and most other original parts were sold on the market as aftermarket parts.